 The History Channel has trimmed down its name, making it short and sweet: History.

-“We really look at this as more of an evolution,” executive vice president and general manager Nancy Dubuc said last week of the official name change.
+“We really look at this as more of an evolution,” said Nancy Dubuc, the network’s executive vice president and general manager, said Monday of the official name change.

 “People refer to us as History, and the listings refer to us as History, and everybody refers to us History,” she said.
 “So we really just wanted to keep the name in step where we were as a brand.
 And we really do see the brand as all things history, and this evolution embraces that.”